-As we usher in 2020, here are seven ideas for a New Year’s resolution that will challenge your faith and help you change the world.
+As we usher in 2024, you may be asking yourself what resolutions or goals you have for the new year.
+If you’re not sure where to start, here are eight ideas for a New Year’s resolution that will challenge your faith and help you change the world.

 In late 2015, World Vision launched Every Last One (ELO) — a $1 billion capital campaign over eight years to make life, hope, and a future possible for 60 million people.
 Explore the work that has already been done, and help us make an even bigger impact faster.

 India has one of the highest child malnutrition rates in the world.
 World Vision’s helping communities there grow vegetable gardens so they have access to nutrient-rich foods.
 We’re also training mothers how to cook dishes that better nourish their children so fewer kids are at risk of stunting and wasting.

 Each year, World Vision hosts the Global 6K for Water to raise awareness and money for the global water crisis.
 Here are 13 ways you and your family can prepare your bodies, minds, and hearts for the virtual Global 6K for Water event on May 20, 2023.

 As the coronavirus pandemic continues, hidden heroes arise to support World Vision’s global response, which focuses on scaling up prevention to slow the spread, strengthening healthcare systems and workers, supporting at-risk children, and collaborating and advocating for vulnerable children.

 A Missouri family has raised more than $130,000, appeared on TV, and traveled to Kenya as they strive to end the global water crisis while living out God’s mission for them through running the Global 6K for Water and half-marathons with Team World Vision.
 They believe they can see the end to the global water crisis in their lifetime.